Master of Arts in Teaching – Special Education

 Gain the Skills to Teach Students with Special Needs

-IU South Bend’s Master of Arts in Teaching (MAT) with a major in Special Education prepares individuals seeking an initial or first licensure in P-!2 special education (mild interventions).
+IU South Bend’s Master of Arts in Teaching (MAT) with a major in Special Education prepares individuals seeking an initial or first licensure in P-!2 special education (mild intervention).
 The MAT program is for individuals who have already earned a Baccalaureate degree and who are interested in becoming a licensed special education teacher or for teachers seeking to add special education to their license.
-The master’s degree program provides the knowledge, dispositions, and skills required of special education teachers.
+The MAT provides the knowledge, dispositions, and skills required of special education teachers.
 The IU South Bend special education master’s program has a strong reputation in the regional educational community.

 - Attend graduate classes during weekday evening hours to accommodate the schedules of working adults.

 - Take 36 credit hours and earn the master’s degree and licensure in mild interventions simultaneously.

 - Participate in small classes held primarily on the South Bend campus to facilitate group discussions and develop a strong graduate support system.

 - Take some graduate classes online for added convenience and fast-track learning.